akanijade/LaLaBot/README.md

 # LalaBot
 A discord bot that generates an inspiring quote and replies cheering up quotes when detect sad words.

 ## Help Box
 Features a help box of what the bot can do

+## Updates
++ has slash commands (quote, help, slash)
++ migrated to discord.py v2
++ fixed the loading images and thumbnails
++ fixed help box
++ added more cheer up quotes and sad words detection

 ### Features to add
 - using sentiment analysis to find negative tones in sentences